minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.on_end(mod, function(arena, players))`
 * `arena_lib.on_join(mod, function(p_name, arena))`: called when a player joins an ongoing match
 * `arena_lib.on_death(mod, function(arena, p_name, reason))`: called when a player dies
+* `arena_lib.on_timer_tick(mod, function(arena))`: called every second inside the arena if there is a timer and it's greater than 0
+* `arena_lib.on_timeout(mod, function(arena))`: called when the timer of an arena, if exists, reaches 0
 * `arena_lib.on_eliminate(mod, function(arena, p_name))`: called when a player is eliminated (see `arena_lib.remove_player_from_arena(...)`)
 * `arena_lib.on_kick(mod, function(arena, p_name))`: called when a player is kicked from an arena (same as above)
 * `arena_lib.on_quit(mod, function(arena, p_name))`: called when a player quits from an arena (same as above)

-> Beware: there is a default behaviour already for each one of these situations: for instance when a player dies, its deaths increase by 1.
+> Beware: there is a default behaviour already for most of these situations: for instance when a player dies, its deaths increase by 1.
 These callbacks exist just in case you want to add some extra behaviour to arena_lib's.

 So for instance, if we want to add an object in the first slot when a player joins the pre-match, we can simply do: